Book Review: "Christian Science in East Germany: The Church that Came In from the Cold", by Gregory W. Sandford

 With the Wall dismantled and steps underway to reunite East and West Germany, in June 2003, the Mother Church held its Annual Meeting in what had been East Berlin.
 It was the first Annual Meeting ever held outside the United States.
 Speaking at the meeting, Virginia Harris, Chairman of the Board of Directors, asked rhetorically, "Why Berlin?"
 Her answer: "Berlin symbolizes walls coming down and the irrepressible power of unity."

-By this time the former GDR had been incorporated into a unified German state, Germany was part of an increasingly integrated Europe, and Europe itself was struggling with the myriad challenges of globalization.
+By this time the former GDR had been incorporated into a unified German state, Germany was part of an increasingly integrated Europe, while Europe itself was struggling with the myriad challenges of globalization.

 In an interview for this book, Gunther Behncke, a former GDR official, said, "As regard the recognition of Christian Science, it was my opinion a success in the final analysis of Christian Science itself."